Deryck Abel: Political activity

-He was Chairman of the Liberal News, a regular publication for liberal activists.
-He served as Vice-Chairman of the Liberal Party Organisation (1956-7), then as Chairman of the Liberal Party Executive (1957-9), and Vice-President of the Liberal Party Organisation (1960-2), when he played a major part in the move of Lord Ogmore from the Labour to the Liberal Party.
+He was chairman of the Liberal News, a regular publication for liberal activists.
+He served as vice-chairman of the Liberal Party Organisation (1956-7), then as chairman of the Liberal Party Executive (1957-9), and vice-president of the Liberal Party Organisation (1960-2), when he played a major part in the move of Lord Ogmore from Labour to the Liberal Party.
 In 1959, he headed the poll in the election for the Liberal Party Executive.

 He also stood unsuccessfully in Worthing at the 1959 general election and served as an official of the National Liberal Club.

-Meanwhile, the election in 1956, of Jo Grimond as party leader reanimated the Liberal Party, ushering in a partial revival and foreshadowing a still-continuing struggle to establish a viable three-party system.
+Meanwhile, the election in 1956 of Jo Grimond as party leader reanimated the Liberal Party, ushering in a partial revival and foreshadowing a struggle to establish a viable three-party system.

-In 1959, Abel resigned from the Free Trade Union and the Free Trader, following their takeover by supporters of Oliver Smedley who, contending that the Conservative Party was pseudo-socialist, sought to promote right-wing ideas through the Liberal Party.
+In 1959, Abel resigned from the Free Trade Union and the Free Trader following their takeover by supporters of Oliver Smedley who, contending that the Conservative Party was pseudo-socialist, sought to promote right-wing ideas through the Liberal Party.
 Between 1962 and 1965, he worked with the prominent publishing house of Messrs.
 Longman, Green and Co.
 Ltd.

-In 1944, Abel married a school friend, Gertrude Kent, a teacher and musician, with whom he had one son and one daughter.
-The marriage was dissolved in 1962.
-He then married Betty Edwards, a college lecturer and member of the editorial staff of the Contemporary Review,.

-This was a monthly Liberal publication, to which Abel had contributed articles and book reviews since 1941.
+Abel had contributed articles and book reviews to the monthly Liberal publication Contemporary Review, for which his second wife was an editor, since 1941.
 Succeeding the eminent Liberal historian of European politics and diplomacy, Dr G.P.
 Gooch, Abel served as editor of the Contemporary Review from 1960 to 1965.
 He encouraged articles on such diverse themes as economic integration and the EEC, civil liberties, liberal internationalism, proportional representation and the suffrage, employee shareholding, and worker representation on the boards of enterprises.
 He also expanded coverage of literary themes.

+Personal life

+In 1944, Abel married a school friend, Gertrude Kent, a teacher and musician, with whom he had one son and one daughter.
+The marriage was dissolved in 1962.
+He then married Betty Edwards, a college lecturer and member of the editorial staff of the Contemporary Review.

-He died prematurely at 46, his health never having recovered from his wartime experiences.
+He died in 1965 at age 46, his health never having recovered from his wartime experiences.